 What is an Expense Request Budget Template?

 Expense Budget Request templates are considered department input forms and are often used by department heads to enter their suggested funding needs to cover expenses for the upcoming year.
-Some of the key functionality in this type of input form is that it automatically displays the summary of the salary budget (entered in a separate, detailed employee template) and provides input for all other expenses.
-The left columns shows last year’s actual results as well as the target change that the budget office is expecting to see.
+Key functionality in this type of input form automatically displays the summary of the salary budget (entered in a separate, detailed employee template) and provides input for all other expenses.
+The left columns show last year’s actual results, as well as, the target change that the budget office is expecting to see.
 If desired, last year’s budget can also be displayed and used as a baseline.
 Where desired, the department manager enters a percent or amount (or both) to increase or decrease the baseline budget.
 Explanations are entered in the comment column on the right and can later also be displayed in the final budget review reports.
-You find an example of this type of input form below.
+You will find an example of this type of input form below.

 Purpose of Expense Request Templates

 Universities and colleges use Expense Request Templates to give department managers a secure and convenient web form to capture their budget.
-When used as part of good business practices in a Budgeting and Planning department, a higher education institution can improve its annual budgeting process and speed as well as reduce the chances that budgets are delayed or inaccurate because input users lack good information or the ability to document their requests.
+When used as part of good business practices in a Budgeting and Planning department, a higher education institution can improve its annual budgeting process and speed, as well as, reduce the chances of delayed or inaccurate budgets because users lack good information or the ability to document their requests.

 Expense Request Template Example